CDCgov/data-exchange-upload/upload-server/readme.md

 >[!WARNING]
 > Never check your `.env` file into source control.
 It should only be on your local computer or on the server you are using it on.
+### Configuration Documentation

+Please see [env-configs](./docs/env-configs.md) documentation for more complete documentation on environment configs to be used in the `.env` file.

 ### Common Service Configurations